Race Day Info

 There will be a number of road closures across the Hawke's Bay region on event day.
 Please familiarise yourself with these closures and plan your day and driving routes accordingly

 The Runaway Marathon Series mobile app is a fantastic tool for both athletes and supporters.
-It includes key information on all that is happening at the Air New Zealand Hawke's Bay International Marathon, including maps and an athlete tracker so you can follow your friends.
+It includes key information on all that is happening at the Hawke's Bay International Marathon, including maps and an athlete tracker so you can follow your friends.
 Download via your App store below.

 Spectator Viewing Points